-Upon reaching level 20, your team is provided with options for upgrading their Heroic abilities to make them even more impactful during team fights.
-Since level 20 brings your final power spike, the acquisition of XP will continue to be of less priority.
-Careful team fighting, acquiring objectives, and keeping lanes pushed will be the primary foci.
+Upon reaching level 20, a team is provided with options for upgrading their Heroic abilities to make them even more powerful and impactful during team fights.
+In the late game, the acquisition of XP will continue to be of less priority, as careful team fighting, acquiring objectives, and keeping lanes pushed will be the primary foci.

 After level 20, it’s time to start looking for ways to end the game.
 At this stage, many Battleground Objectives become quite powerful, and capitalizing on them can bring you victory.
 Your team should also be on the lookout for opportunities to take down individual heroes.
 Oftentimes, gaining a player advantage at this stage of the game will result in doom for your enemies.